iliyasalve/Weather_Telegram_Bot/README.md

 > [!IMPORTANT]
 > All necessary libraries that require installation are stored in the requirements.txt file.

+> [!WARNING]
+> Don't forget to add your telegram token and API key from the site OpenWeatherMap to the "config.py" file!

 > [!NOTE]
-> This code ran and worked correctly on Windows 10.
+> This code ran and worked correctly on Windows 10 and Python version 3.12.1

 ---------